 For most people working from home, you’ll likely only pay state and federal taxes (or whatever your local taxes are).
 However, there are some other taxes that you may need to pay depending on the type and size of your business.

 You may need to pay sales tax, excise tax, or even property tax—and not just your personal property tax.
 It’s important to save for these each paycheque, which means another percentage to save for tax.
+And if you are letting property then it’s always crucial to get the best letting agent that you can as you’ll then get a much better return.
+We used a wonderful agent recently for a property in Bristol, so we hired who are easily the best Bristol lettings agents and they have worked wonders for us, so always get the best letting agent that you can.

 Where should you save for tax each paycheque?